nodeca/nodeca-doc/src/documents/modules-server.html.md

 Hooks
 -----

-Data processing can be extended by adding more listeners.
+Data processing can be extended by adding channel listeners.
+They sequentially modify `env` object, according to priorities.
 See [source code](https://github.com/nodeca/nodeca.core/tree/master/lib/hooks/requests) of existing extentions.